Bingrui-Barry-Yang/ThunderFighter_BY/README.md

 4. Press `R` to restart.

 # Structure
-`Main.jack` creates the game object and starts the game loop.

-`Game.jack` controls the main game state, including waves, spawning, score, pause/restart, high score, collision checks, and rendering.

-`Player.jack` stores the player position, HP, movement, and fighter drawing.

-`Enemy.jack` stores both normal enemy and boss state, including HP, movement, shooting, and drawing.

-`Bullet.jack` stores bullet position, direction, owner, speed behavior, and drawing.
+`Main.jack` is the entry point.
+It creates one `Game` object, calls `init()`, then calls `run()`.

+`Game.jack` is the controller for the whole game.
+It stores the score, wave number, boss count, pause state, high score, timers, random seed, player object, enemy pool, and bullet pool.
+Important methods include `run()` for the main loop, `update()` for one logic step, `render()` for drawing one frame, `spawnWave()` and `spawnBoss()` for enemy creation, `firePlayerBullet()` and `fireEnemyBullet()` for shooting, and `checkCollisions()` for hit detection.

+`Player.jack` stores the player's x/y position, HP, hit box size, movement methods, and drawing method. `moveLeft()`, `moveRight()`, `moveUp()`, and `moveDown()` keep the player inside the screen. `takeDamage()` lowers HP, `heal()` adds HP after a boss kill, and `draw()` draws the player jet.

+`Enemy.jack` stores both normal enemy and boss state.
+A normal enemy has 1 HP, moves down to a fixed height, then shoots.
+A boss uses the same class but sets the `boss` flag, has larger size, larger HP, random movement, and different shooting.
+Important methods include `reset()` for normal enemies, `resetBoss()` for bosses, `update()` for movement and timers, `canShoot()` for shooting decisions, `takeHit()` for damage, and `draw()`/`drawBoss()` for drawing.

+`Bullet.jack` stores bullet position, size, direction, owner, speed bonus timing, and optional horizontal drift.
+Player bullets and enemy bullets use the same class. `reset()` and related reset methods reuse old bullet objects instead of making new ones, `update()` moves bullets and deactivates them outside the screen, and `draw()` draws a small rectangle.

-`Collision.jack` checks whether two objects touch.
+`Collision.jack` has one job: it checks whether two rectangular hit boxes overlap.

 # Class Relationships
 `Main` only creates and starts `Game`.

 `Game` owns the `Player`, the enemy pool, and the bullet pool.
 It is the only class that decides when to spawn waves, when to fire bullets, when to update score, and when the game is over.
+The other classes mostly store and update their own objects, while `Game` coordinates them.

+The enemy and bullet arrays are object pools.
+At the start, `Game` creates a fixed number of `Enemy` and `Bullet` objects.
+During play, inactive objects are reset and reused, which keeps memory use stable.

 `Enemy` represents both normal enemies and bosses.
 The `boss` flag changes HP, size, drawing, movement, and shooting behavior.
+This avoids needing a separate boss class.

 `Bullet` is shared by both the player and enemies.
-The `owner` value separates player bullets from enemy bullets during collision checks.
+The `owner` value separates player bullets from enemy bullets during collision checks: player bullets can damage enemies, and enemy bullets can damage the player.

 `Collision` is stateless and is called by `Game` whenever two rectangular hit boxes need to be compared.
+The result tells `Game` whether to deactivate a bullet, damage an enemy, damage the player, or add score.

+# Drawing and Randomness
+The player, normal enemies, and bosses use direct screen memory drawing with `Memory.poke`.
+This is fast and gives control over bitmap shapes, but it also means their x positions should stay screen-safe and mostly aligned to 16-pixel screen words.
+Bullets use `Screen.drawRectangle`, because their shape is simple and they can move with small vertical and horizontal changes.

+Enemy lanes use a simple pseudo-random seed, not true randomness.
+The seed starts at 17, mixes in the player's current x/y position plus a small constant, wraps back under 160, then maps that value into the current number of safe spawn columns.
+If a chosen lane is already occupied, the game tries another lane before spawning the enemy.

 # Program Flow
 To avoid memory problems, the game reuses enemy and bullet objects instead of creating new ones forever.